Several theories exist regarding the fight against AD (Alzheimer’s disease), including vitamin E and Alzheimer’s.

 It is helpful in the maintenance of cell membrane integrity.
 Experts recommend that your diet should have between 3-15 mg of vitamin E.

-You mostly get the vitamin from edible oils and seeds like peanuts, almonds, palm oil, olive, canola, soybean, and corn.
+You mostly get the vitamin from edible oils and seeds like peanuts, almonds, palm oil, olive, canola, coconut, soybean, and corn.

 These have high levels of tocotrienols and tocopherols.
 Plant foods, on the other hand, like vegetables and fruits, contain scarce quantities.

 Is Vitamin E Safe for Individuals with Alzheimer’s?

 Tackling the topic of vitamin E and Alzheimer’s means that it is essential to talk about this treatment option.

 Experts’ advice that vitamin E therapy appears to be quite safe and persons taking it are not at risk of worsening symptoms or death.